 In today's age, there are countless services, monthly subscriptions, and conveniences that can enhance our lives.
 We often forget to think about the long term cost of paying for things, and don't even realize how much they're spending on things like Netflix and fast food throughout the year!
 At times, people need to get small loans in Canada to cover short term expenses.

 When looking to save more, most people know how to cut down on the basics like coffee.
 However, real saving happens when we cut back on the stuff that's hard to give up!
 Here we talk about the four most common things people waste money on without even realizing it.

 Subscriptions Services & Kits

 Our suggestion: cut any meal kits (meal plan at home) and cut out all subscription boxes.
 These often give you the least value for what you’re paying.
-Next, stop paying for all but one or two online services - for example, Hulu and Spotify.
+Next, stop paying for all but one or two online services - for example, Netflix and Spotify.
 You can always put one on hold to start up another.

 Or you can think about it this way - keep one subscription for entertainment, and one that helps you in your daily life.
 For example, if you use Amazon Prime to quickly order value packs of household supplies, it's worth keeping.
 If your family truly loves watching a movie together every week on Netflix, keep it!
 It's a matter of cutting out the clutter and not letting your life depend on multiple subscriptions that end up costing as much as your phone bill every month.

 While going to the gym is obviously great for your health, it’s essential to think about how often you are going and if the frequency you go to the gym justifies the cost of the membership.
 For example, if you spend $50 on a membership each month but only go once a week, that’s over $10 a trip!
 You'd be lucky to find a gym that only costs $50 in most cities, as most are at least $100 each month!